 Successful businesses have good products and services.
 They promote them effectively and they differentiate themselves from the competition.
 Whilst, decision-makers are shielded by junk inboxes and gatekeepers amongst others, they are always in need of things that are relevant to them and that add value to their business or job role.
 That’s true for an email, on the homepage, via a mailer, and on a call.

 Researching a decent list is probably the most important factor in successful marketing.
 This is true for the phone and via email marketing.
 If you don’t know who might buy your products or services this inherently slows the rate of success.
-Imagine making a call to an organisation and asking for the person who is responsible for XYZ.
-Or sending an email to email@example.com.
+Imagine making a call to an organization and asking for the person who is responsible for XYZ.
+Or sending an email to [email protected].
 Knowing who you want to target is crucial regardless of the channel you choose.

 It’s about making thing interesting